longhorn/longhorn/README.md

 ### Snapshot
 A snapshot in Longhorn represents a volume state at a given time, stored in the same location of volume data on physical disk of the host.
 Snapshot creation is instant in Longhorn.

 User can revert to any previous taken snapshot using the UI.
-Since Longhorn is a distributed block storage, please make sure the Longhorn volume is umounted from the host when revert to any previous snapshot, otherwise it will confuse the node filesystem and cause corruption.
+Since Longhorn is a distributed block storage, please make sure the Longhorn volume is umounted from the host when revert to any previous snapshot, otherwise it will confuse the node filesystem and cause filesystem corruption.

 #### Note about the block level snapshot